-He was not because he knew selfishness dominates most human relationships and was past their failures before they were.
-Nothing Jesus’ friends did seemed to bother Him.
+Nothing Jesus’ friends did seem to bother Him.
 Martha thought kitchen chores more important than conversing with him.
 Peter vehemently denied Him three times at the trial.
 Thomas doubted His resurrection.
 Jesus did not lace His relationships with expectations, and He refused to be trapped when others sought to put their expectations on Him.
 He did not tell people all they wanted to know.
 He did not heal people just to prove His power.
 Many misunderstood Him, others were angry.
 Yet He just kept loving them as they were, gently pointing them to the truth and letting them decide whether it was “worth it” to come and follow Him.
 He refused to manipulate people even for their own good and was not crushed when they turned on Him.

 Expectations are resentments waiting to happen.
 We sabotage many of our relationships by imposing expectations on others or trying to meet theirs.
 It can not be done!
 People who live with expectations will never be satisfied.
 We still love those who impose their expectations on us.
 However, we will have to find peace knowing that we may never be able to love them their way.
 Disappointments are the surest test that we are captive to expectations.

 - If they loved me, they wouldn’t (or would) have…

 - After all I have done for them, you would think…